Code-Institute-Submissions/gym-website/README.md

 - Menu list items are no longer floeted to the right.
 - Menu items are inside menu id which is now floated to the right.

 Classes Table
 - Went down multiple avenues until the classes table was styled.
 - It needs the headings at the top and side to be highlighted.
 - It also needs a box around the table.
 - A major challenge was getting the column widths to work out as intended.
 - The solution was to make sure that all the columns had the same styles when inspected on a mobile device.
-- Vieving the collapsed columns with red text supported the debug.
+- Viewing the collapsed columns with red text supported the debug.
+- But in the end a Bootstrap solutipn was used.

 Header Height
 - Could not get header height to auto scale with its contents.
 - Used fixed heights instead.

 Footer Icons
 - Took a good hour to display the icons on their own with respect to the correct background.